Simatwa/python-tgpt/docs/README.md

 - 🚀 Ready to use (No API key required)
 - ⛓️ Chained requests via proxy
 - 🤖 Pass [awesome-chatgpt prompts](https://github.com/f/awesome-chatgpt-prompts) easily
+- 🧠 Multiple LLM providers

+## Providers

+These are simply the hosts of the LLMs, which include:

+1. Leo *(By Brave)*
+2. Fakeopen
+3. Koboldai
+4. Opengpt
+5. OpenAI *(API key required)*

 ## Prerequisites